twof/graphql-spec/rfcs/QueryLevelNullability.md

 which are both non-null by default.
 In Swift and Kotlin, unless developers otherwise specify it, properties cannot be `null`.

-This mismatch creates some dissonance for developers who are currently forced into dealing the problems that commonly surround nullablility in codebases that otherwise do not need to deal with those problems.
-This makes large numbers of nulls tedious and time-consuming to handle.
+This mismatch creates some dissonance for developers who are currently forced to deal with problems that commonly surround nullablility.
+This makes large numbers of null fields tedious and time-consuming to work with.

 It is often unclear how to handle partial results.
 - What elements are essential to having an adequate user experience?
 How many elements can fail before you